Part 2: Alternative Treatments and Disability

 • Peppermint Oil

 There is absolutely no guarantee that any of these treatments will work.
 However, one thing can be said about them.
 For example, acupuncture has been used for approximately 4,000 years.
 Its efficacy during that time has been proven by both anecdotal and scientific studies.
 Still, while some people greatly benefit from acupuncture, others do not benefit at all.
 The same goes for treatments such as aromatherapy or laser therapy.
-Some people will benefit but to others it becomes a waste of time and money.
+Some people will benefit but to others, it becomes a waste of time and money.

 The key to using alternative treatments is to know beforehand exactly what you are getting into.
-That means doing your homework – investigate different practitioners.
-Get some referrals from friends, family or colleagues.
+That means doing your homework – investigating different practitioners.
+Get some referrals from friends, family, or colleagues.
 Find out who the “best” people are so that you can at least know you are seeing a credible practitioner.
 Ask a lot of questions.
 Find out about their background and training.
-Just as you would with any medical or treatment practitioner, you absolutely need to know what you can expect to get from the treatments.
+Just as you would with any medical or treatment practitioner, you need to know what you can expect to get from the treatments.
 Another caveat is to find out the risks.
 A lot of people seem to believe that if the treatment is ‘natural’ then it can’t be harmful.
 Nothing could be further from the truth.
 Natural treatments can also harm a person especially if the treatment just is not a good fit for them.

 The fact is, that none of the treatments on this list are particularly controversial but neither are they part of the mainstream of medicine (except perhaps acupuncture).
 They are not covered under Canada’s healthcare system even though it is possible people could benefit from using them.
 Some additional treatments that people have been accessing through the alternative ‘medical’ system are: